 As a result of developments in massing techniques the development of an asbestos free mass become possible in the early 1990s.
-These masses have the same benefits and degree of safety as the asbestos based masses,
+These masses have the same benefits and degree of safety as the asbestos based masses.

 Therefore new cylinders no longer have any asbestos content in the mass.
-Changes in European legislation prevent Acetylene cylinders containing asbestos being placed on the market in Europe.
-Existing cylinders with the porous mass containing asbestos may still be used providing they are in good condition and where this is allowed by the relevant National or International legislation.
+Changes in country legislation prevent acetylene cylinders containing asbestos being placed on the market in many countries in Asia as in Europe.
+Existing cylinders with the porous mass containing asbestos may still be used providing they are in good condition and where this is allowed by the relevant national or international legislation.

-Acetylene cylinders are high integrity high strength containers, made in accordance with relevant National and International regulations.
-Any asbestos is therefore in a 'closed system' and the cylinders still in service can be used to the end of their operational lives Industry efforts should therefore be directed to the appropriate treatment or disposal techniques for any damaged or obsolete cylinders.
+Acetylene cylinders are high integrity high strength containers, made in accordance with relevant national and international regulations.
+Any asbestos is therefore in a 'closed system' and the cylinders still in service can be used to the end of their operational lives.
+Industry efforts should therefore be directed to the safe treatment or disposal techniques for any damaged or obsolete cylinders.